AURORA VIEWING TOUR#21: TO ALASKA

 There are two large suites.
 To upgrade to a suite the price is $2439 (cash discount $2323) per person double occupancy.
 NO singles allowed in the suite.

 • 4 Nights’ Accommodations as listed or similar

-• Private roundtrip transportation from Fairbanks airport to Taste of Alaska lodge as specified above with an English-speaking driver.
+• Private roundtrip transportation from Fairbanks airport to our lodge as specified above with an English-speaking driver.
 All participants must travel together.
 If you arrive/depart before or after the majority of the group arrives you will need an independent transfer at extra cost.

 • Meals: Daily breakfast, 3 lunches, 4 dinners

 • round trip viewing excursion from the lodge to Fairbanks for the Ice Championships